 - 8. Compensation Plans Not Applicable - C. ISSUANCE AND EXCHANGE OF SECURITIES - 9.
 Authorization or Issuance of Securities Other than for Exchange Not applicable - 10.
 Modification or Exchange of Securities Not applicable - 11.
 Financial and Other Information - a.
-Financial statements meeting the requirements of SRC Rule 68, as amended Please see Annex "B" (includes Supplementary Schedules required by SRC Rule 68-Please see Annex "B-1"), Also attached are the Interim Financial Statements for the First Quarter 2020 (17-Q), please see Annex "B-2".
-(NOTE: the 17Q will be ready and submitted together with the Definitive Information Statement as it is not yet available at the time of the filing of the Preliminary Information Statement) - b.
-Management's Discussion and Analysis (MD & A) or Plan of Operation Please see Annex "A" - Changes in and Disagreements with Accountants on Accounting and Financial Disclosures - None. - d.
+Financial statements meeting the requirements of SRC Rule 68, as amended Please see Annex "B" (includes Supplementary Schedules required by SRC Rule 68-Please see Annex "B-1"), Also attached are the Interim Financial Statements for the First Quarter 2020 (17-Q), please see Annex "B-2". - b.
+Management's Discussion and Analysis (MD & A) or Plan of Operation Please see Annex "A" - c.
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosures None. - d.
 A statement as to whether or not representatives of the principal accountants for the current year and for the most recently completed fiscal year: Representatives of Punongbayan & Araullo are expected to be present at the stockholders' meeting and will have the opportunity to make a statement if they desire to do so and will be available to answer appropriate questions. - 12.
 Acquisition or Disposition of Property Please see Notes 13 and 14 of the attached Audited Financial Statements in Annex B - 13.
 Restatement of Accounts Please see Note 2 of the attached Audited Financial Statements in Annex B